animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 <gfe:client-region id="Example" shortcut="PROXY"/>
 ```

-In the preceding example, the `ClientCache` is identified as
+In this example, the `ClientCache` is identified as
 `gemfireCache`, the Pool as `gemfirePool`, and the client Region as
 "Example".
 However, the `ClientCache` initializes GemFire's
 `DEFAULT` Pool from `gemfirePool`, and the client Region uses the
 `gemfirePool` when distributing data between the client and the server.

 Basically, Spring Data for GemFire resolves the preceding configuration to the
 following:

 ```highlight
 <gfe:client-cache id="gemfireCache" pool-name="gemfirePool"/>